 What is a one-to-one?

-As part of your package, you may meet one-to-one with a literary agent, commissioning editor or author mentor of your choice for supportive editorial feedback.
+With the ‘Attendee’ package, you may purchase up to five one-to-ones with literary agents, commissioning editors, author mentors or a writing coach of your choice for supportive editorial feedback.
+If you purchase the ‘View-Only’ package, you may book one appointment.
 Writers that feel ready can pitch their work and may receive a request to see a full manuscript!

 Appointments are fifteen minutes long.
 You are asked to upload your submission into our online system for the agents/editors to read and make notes in preparation for your one-to-one.

-If you aren’t ready to pitch your work, you may choose to meet with one of our friendly author mentors who will give you editorial feedback on your submission.
+If you aren’t ready to pitch your work, you may choose to meet with one of our friendly and supportive author mentors who will give you editorial feedback on your submission, or a writing coach for inspiration.
 Most one-to-ones with our author mentors are 30 minutes long and count as two one-to-ones.